Toqozz/bevy_debug_lines/README.md

 }
 ```

-Draw a line in whatever system you have using the `DebugLines` system parameter:
+Draw a line in whatever system you have using the `DebugLines` resource:
 ```rust
 fn some_system(
 //  ...